cudmore/pie/readme-web.md

 All parameters in the 'Pins' section will be save with 'Config - Save Defaults'.

-**Note**.
 To change 'Pin' numbers, the config json files need to be manually edited.

+**DHT Temperautre/Humidity**.
+If enabled is checked, temperature and humidity will be logged to all video recording trial files at the specified interval.
+If continuous is checked, temperature and humidity readings will be logged continuosly (wether video is recording or not).
+The continuous log can be accessed on a separate page (called environment) using the thermometer icon.

 ## Motor